hyperledger-archives/ursa/README.md

 [Hyperledger Ursa was moved to EOL at the TOC meeting on 27 APR 2023.](https://toc.hyperledger.org/meeting-minutes/2023/2023-04-27-TOC-meeting-record.html)

+The components of Ursa that are still in active use are moved to their respective projects where they will continue to be maintained, including:

+- CL Signatures to AnonCreds
+- BBS+ Signatures to Aries
+- BLS Signatures to Indy

+The published Ursa crates remain available for those projects already using them.

 - [Introduction](#introduction)
 - [Features](#features)
     - [Libursa](#Libursa)